This article is part of a larger series on Retail Management.

 Although its turnkey integration offerings aren’t top-tier, FedEx’s software integrates with all major ecommerce platforms, plus other selling tools.
 Multichannel sellers can manage all of their orders on a unified dashboard or refine by sales channel.

-FedEx Fulfillment uses its parent’s robust Billing Online platform.
+FedEx Fulfillment uses its parent company’s robust Billing Online platform.
 By logging in on the FedEx portal, clients can access a comprehensive and highly customizable overview of their account activity.

-This includes archived invoices as well as recent bills, which can be exported or sent to other users registered on the platform.
+This includes archived invoices and recent bills, which can be exported or sent to other users registered on the platform.
 The primary account holder can receive, review, pay, and dispute invoices from the secure portal.

 Charges can be grouped by time range to get a customized snapshot of your fulfillment expenses.
 As another option, shipping costs can be itemized to show detailed factors for each shipment—including sender information, recipient information, shipment details, duty/tax costs, charge details, reference information, and proof of delivery.